 3. It requires a lot of engagement

-Thus, BDD has been bridging the gap between developers and business for more than a decade now and has been quite successful in making the implementation as close to the behaviour as possible.
+Thus, behavior driven development has been bridging the gap between developers and business for more than a decade now and has been quite successful in making the implementation as close to the behaviour as possible.

 As time passed and technology advanced, better alternatives to BDD were introduced.
 Testsigma is one such tool that uses NLP to let users automate test cases in simple English language and does not require coding skills.
 Non-technical members of the team can easily review these test cases.

 Also, the test case creation can begin before the development is completed.